BinFlush/striptest/README.md

 The tempos we have skipped are remembered on the device, so after a few printing sessions the website knows the metronome, and stops suggesting tempos it doesn't have.
 If one was skipped by mistake, pressing it in the **Skipping** list brings it back, and to start over entirely there is a **Forget all skipped tempos** button under **Metronome and counting**.

 ### How big should the steps be?
-Before any paper is exposed, the little strips under each row are worth a look.
+Before any paper is exposed, the little strips under each row are worth a look, whichever way the teststrip is timed.
 They are a rough simulation of what the patches are going to look like, expressed in the zones of the Zone System: 0 is full black, V is middle grey and X is paper white.

 The strips are read up and down.
 A place along the strips is one part of the picture.
 The row with the box around it is the **reference**, the exposure we are hoping is the right one, and its strip is simply the scale from Zone 0 to Zone X. Now we pick a tone in the reference row, say a highlight in Zone VIII, and look straight up and down.
 The zone we find at that same place in another row is what that highlight prints as in that patch.
 In the table above, the Zone VIII highlight has become a VII one patch darker than the base, and a VI a full stop darker.
 Going the other way it is a IX one patch lighter, and after that it is gone: paper white.

-How much happens from one patch to the next depends a lot on the filter, which is set with the **Filter** slider above the table.
+How much happens from one patch to the next depends on the paper, which is chosen under **Paper**, and a lot on the filter, which is set with the **Filter** slider right below it.
 Here is the same teststrip at filter 00, 2 and 5:

 <p align="center"><img src="figures/web-filter-00.png" width="260" alt="The teststrip at filter 00: the strips hardly change from row to row"> <img src="figures/web-first-strip-table.png" width="260" alt="The teststrip at filter 2"> <img src="figures/web-filter-5.png" width="260" alt="The teststrip at filter 5: the strips change a lot from row to row"></p>

-At filter 00 it takes almost a whole stop to move a tone by one zone, so patches a third of a stop apart are hard to tell from each other, and I would go for bigger steps.
-At filter 5 a third of a stop is close to two zones, neighbouring patches look nothing alike, and finer steps are needed if we want to land anywhere near the right exposure.
+At filter 00 it takes most of a stop to move a tone by one zone, so patches a third of a stop apart are hard to tell from each other, and I would go for bigger steps.
+At filter 5 a third of a stop is more than a zone and a half, neighbouring patches look nothing alike, and finer steps are needed if we want to land anywhere near the right exposure.

 How seriously should these strips be taken?
 Not very.
-The tones come from the characteristic curves in Ilford's data sheet for Multigrade IV RC Deluxe, developed the way Ilford developed it.
+The tones come from the characteristic curves in Ilford's data sheet for the chosen paper, which is either the current Multigrade RC Deluxe or the Multigrade IV RC Deluxe it replaced, developed the way Ilford developed it.
 Only Zone V is a fixed tone (18% grey).
-Zone 0 and Zone X are simply the blackest and the whitest the paper gets, and the zones in between are placed where a normally developed negative would put them at filter 2.
+Zone 0 and Zone X are simply the blackest and the whitest the paper gets, and the zones in between are placed where a normally developed negative would put them at filter 2 on Multigrade IV.
+They are the same tones on both papers.
 Your paper, your developer and above all your negative are different.
 The strips are there to build intuition, and they do not replace the actual teststrip.
-They do however use the exposures we actually get from the metronome, including the small errors in the table.
+They do however use the exposures we actually get, including the small errors in the table.
+With a timer that is the rounding to tenths of a second.

 ### Reading the teststrip
 The teststrip is developed and dry, and the patch at +2/3 looks about right, but we would like to know what happens to the highlights if we go a little either way.
 We tap that row, and it becomes the reference (on the left below).
 Everything is now reckoned from the patch we believe in.